aktcope4066/semGroup18/use-cases/usecase08.md

 ### Goal in Context

-*As a member of the organization, I want to generate a report of the top 5 most populated capital cities in the world.
-So that I can assess and write on the geographic differences of highly populated capital cities throughout the world.*
+*As a Global Affairs Analyst, I want to generate a report of the top 5 most populated capital cities in the world, so that I can assess and write about the geographic differences of highly populated capital cities across different regions.*

 ### Scope